Drug information

 Location: Spain

-Purpose: The purpose of this study was to evaluate whether somatropin could boost cellular immunity and humoral immunity to commonly used vaccines in people with severe immunosuppression despite viral suppression on ART.15
+Purpose: The purpose of this study was to evaluate whether somatropin could boost cellular immunity and humoral immunity to commonly used vaccines in people with severe immunosuppression despite having viral suppression on ART.14

-Selected Study Results: Results published in Immunology (2011) showed that thymus reconstitution through treatment with somatropin restored specific CD4 cell and antibody immune responses in participants with immunosuppression on ART.16
+Selected Study Results: Results published in Immunology (2011) showed that treatment with somatropin improved the function of the thymus and restored specific CD4 cell and antibody immune responses in participants with immunosuppression on ART.15

 For more details on the studies listed above, see the Health Professional version of this drug summary.